MetPX/sarracenia/doc/Admin.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Another example of a dataless pump would be to provide product selection from two upstream
 sources using sr_winnow.
 The sr_winnow is fed by shovels from upstream sources, and
 the local clients just connect to this local pump. sr_winnow takes
 care of only presenting the products from the first server to make
-them available.   one would configure sr_winnow to output to the xpublic exchange
+them available.
+One would configure sr_winnow to output to the xpublic exchange
 on the pump.

 subscriber just point at the output of sr_winnow on the local pump.